FredericGariepy/LighthouseLabs/PKM/W4/D4/Presentation.md

 4. Configuration Management: Documenting and monitoring network configurations, hardware, software, and firmware.

 5. Incident Response: Ensuring a comprehensive plan is in place for preparation, threat detection, analysis, containment, and recovery.

-These categories cover crucial aspects of an organization's security posture and align closely with the NIST SP 800-171 requirements outlined in the document.